IDEO: History

-In 1996, Office-furniture maker Steelcase took a majority ownership stake in the firm, which continued to operate independently.
+In 1996, Office-furniture maker Steelcase took a majority ownership stake in IDEO, which continued to operate independently.
 Steelcase began divesting its shares through a five-year management buy-back program in 2007.
 By the early 2000s, IDEO had expanded into management consulting and organizational design.
 In 2016, Japanese holding company Kyu Collective purchased a minority stake in the firm.

 While the company started with a focus on designing consumer products (e.g., toothbrush, personal assistant, computers), by 2001, IDEO began to widen its focus on consumer experiences and services.

-In 2011, IDEO incubated IDEO.org — a registered 501(c)(3) nonprofit focused on doing work the centers people in poor and vulnerable communities.
+In 2011, IDEO incubated IDEO.org — a registered 501(c)(3) nonprofit focused on doing work that centers people in poor and vulnerable communities.

 In April 2019, the company announced that Sandy Speicher would replace Tim Brown as CEO of the company.

+In November 2022, the company announced that Derek Robson would become CEO effective January 5, 2023.

 The Deep Dive

 On February 9, 1999, the ABC show Nightline featured IDEO in a segment called The Deep Dive: One Company's Secret Weapon for Innovation.
 The segment featured Jack Smith of ABC touring the IDEO office and challenging the company to redesign the shopping cart in five days to demonstrate IDEO's process for innovation.
-The end result was a shopping cart with a nestable steel frame which holds removable plastic baskets to help deter theft and increase shopper flexibility.
+The result was a shopping cart with a nestable steel frame which holds removable plastic baskets to help deter theft and increase shopper flexibility.
 A dual child seat with a swing-up tray was also included in the design, as well as a cup holder, a barcode reader to skip the checkout line and steerable back wheels for manoeuvrability.
 The demonstration of IDEO's innovation process has led to the segment becoming part of numerous curricula, including Project Lead the Way and multiple universities.